 - A structural change in the government.

-4. What factors need to be considered if a cost allocation is to be performed by the governments own staff?
-If in indirect cost allocation is to be performed by the governments own staff, a team approach normally is preferable.
-That team should consist of stakeholders from the governments departments/agencies and should have a designated team leader to make decisions when there are differing positions on the team and it is not possible to reach consensus.
+4. What factors need to be addressed if a cost allocation is to be performed by the government’s own staff?
+If in indirect cost allocation is to be performed by the government’s own staff, a team approach normally is preferable.
+That team should consist of stakeholders from the government’s departments/agencies and should have a designated team leader to make decisions when there are differing positions on the team and it is not possible to reach consensus.
 In addition:

 - The government should develop an educational process to ensure that the staff involved remain knowledgeable;

-- Agencies/departments of the government should be responsible for using classifications that identify direct costs to the greatest extent possible to maximize the amount recovered from grant providers, when applicable (as should also be true for externally prepared cost allocations); and
+- Agencies/departments of the government should be responsible for using classifications which, to the greatest extent possible, identify direct costs, to maximize the amount recovered from grant providers, when applicable (also applicable to externally prepared cost allocations); and

-- Data should be captured and documented contemporaneously to avoid audit problems that could otherwise arise as a result of subsequent data changes.
+- Data and the related source documentation should be captured and simultaneously to avoid audit problems that could otherwise arise as a result of subsequent data changes.

 5. Should the government use an indirect cost allocation plan or an overhead percentage rate?
-There are pros and cons to using either an indirect cost allocation plan or an overhead percentage rate for recouping indirect costs, regardless of whether cost allocations are performed by an external party or by the governments own staff.
-Since an indirect cost allocation plan involves a greater level of detail and more complex calculations, a government should consider whether increased cost recovery from grantors would justify the extra effort.
+There are pros and cons to using either an indirect cost allocation plan or an overhead percentage rate for recouping indirect costs, regardless of whether cost allocations are performed by an external party or by the government’s own staff.
+Since an indirect cost allocation plan involves a greater level of detail and more complex calculations, a government should determine whether increased cost recovery from grantors and ratepayers would justify the extra effort.

 This best practice was previously titled Taking Advantage of Indirect Cost Allocations.